1851 - In the Treaty of Traverse de Sioux, the area including Stevens County is ceded to the United States Government.

 1884 - Second Stevens County Courthouse built on hill at 5th Street and Montana.

-1885 - An official Weather Observer Station is established at Morris.
+1885 - An official Weather Observer Station is established in Morris.

 1887 - Sisters of Mercy Indian School opens in Morris.
 Prairie fires swept over large parts of Pepperton, Eldorado, and Morris Townships.